Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6z70mPmDc5g.md

 ### Transcript

-> yeah any easter eggs nobody's found yet, i think so but it's kind of hard to know what people have found yeah exactly yeah
+> yeah any easter eggs nobody's found yet, I think so but it's kind of hard to know what people have found yeah exactly yeah